waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Hypothesis 24: Sighting requires approaching from the EAST (Mahogany side).
 - Step 1: Fly to Mahogany Town.
 [DONE]
 - Step 2: Enter Route 42 from the East.
 [DONE]
 - Step 3: Surf west through the northern water channel (Row 9) to bypass the mountain and reach the island.
+[DONE]
+- Step 4: Approach island center (24, 14) from the north/east side.
 [In Progress]

 # Tile Mechanics (Global)
 - FLOOR: Traversable.